-I’ve always had questions about my Christian faith over the years, but I just accepted what was being taught…until a few years ago.
+I’ve always had questions about my Christian faiths, but I just accepted what was being taught…until a few years ago.

 Then I really began to search for some answers.
-That lead me into other questions I didn’t even know.
+That lead me to other questions I didn’t even know.
 They were there, but just under the surface.

 Here are some of the questions:

 Maybe you have some of the same ones…So let’s get started.

 1. The first one was in Genesis where the word “we” was used when God talked about “himself.”